What Are FAST Goals? The 4-Element Personal Goal Framework

 How ambitious should my personal goals be?

 The optimal level of ambition challenges you without overwhelming you.
-A good rule is to set goals that you estimate have a 50-70% chance of success with significant effort.
-This creates enough stretch to drive growth without causing excessive stress or likelihood of failure.
+A good rule from Sull and Sull is to set goals you estimate have a 50-70% chance of success with significant effort.
+This creates enough stretch to drive growth without causing excessive stress.

 How do I start implementing FAST goals in my daily life?

 Begin with just one important goal area, create a specific target with measurable metrics, schedule weekly reviews on your calendar, and find one accountability partner.
-This simplified approach helps you learn the framework without overwhelming yourself.
-Add complexity only after you’ve established the basic habits.
+The Goals and Progress Workbook walks through this same start in the Initial Assessment and Goal Setting phases if you want a guided version.

 Conclusion

-The FAST Goal Setting Framework offers a powerful approach to personal achievement that addresses common reasons why traditional goals fail.
-By focusing on frequent discussions, ambitious targets, specific metrics, and transparency, you create a system that adapts to changing circumstances while maintaining momentum.
+The FAST goal framework offers a personal approach to goal-setting that addresses common reasons traditional goals fail.
+By focusing on frequent discussions, ambitious targets, specific metrics, and transparent accountability, you create a system that adapts to changing circumstances while keeping momentum.
+Sull and Sull built FAST for organizations in 2018; the personal translation covered in this article makes it work for one person.

-Unlike annual resolutions that fade by February, FAST goals remain relevant through regular review and adjustment.
+Unlike annual resolutions that fade by February, personal FAST goals remain relevant through regular review and adjustment.
 The ambitious nature of these goals pushes you beyond comfortable routines, while specific metrics provide clear feedback on your progress.
-The transparency component adds valuable accountability that significantly increases your chances of success.
+The transparency component adds valuable accountability that significantly increases your chances of success when paired with the right person.

 Start small by applying the FAST principles to one important goal area, then expand as you become comfortable with the process.
-The transformative power of this approach comes not from perfect implementation but from consistent application of its core principles.
+The transformative power of this approach comes not from perfect implementation but from consistent application of the four core elements.
+If you want a guided start, the Goals and Progress Workbook applies FAST and SMART side by side across the 4 phases.

 References